TomatorCZ/master-thesis/Notes/Proposals/intro.md

 - Inference of method return type
 - Type inference by where clauses

+## When will be enough time

 - Inference based on later method calls

 ## Discarded

 - Type inference by method group